Expanded Access Guidance

 - Attach documentation of FDA approval

 - Attach a consent form for the expanded access use.
-Use the TEMPLATE Consent Form, Standard, adapting as needed.
+Use a UW research consent form, adapting as needed.
 Required elements of consent are listed in the WORKSHEET Consent Requirements and Waivers.
 Omit the normally-required statement about registration of the activity at the federal ClinicalTrials.gov.

 - If submitting to a non-UW IRB, submit a reliance request to HSD prior to submitting to the non-UW IRB, according to their instructions.